SYRA — Syra Health Corp. Class A Common Stock

 1. Key Financial Results and Metrics

-• Population Health Revenue: $1.2 million, representing a 261% increase year-over-year, now contributing 65% of total revenue.
+- Population Health Revenue: $1.2 million, a significant 261% increase year-over-year, now comprising 65% of total revenue.

-• Gross Margin: Expanded to 31.7%, up 14.6 percentage points from the previous year, primarily due to higher contributions from the Population Health unit.
+- Gross Margin: Expanded to 31.7%, up 14.6 percentage points from the previous year, driven by higher contributions from Population Health.

 2. Strategic Updates and Business Highlights

-• New Contracts: Secured a significant contract with a major insurance provider and a $660,000 contract extension with the National Healthcare Organization.
+- Contract Wins: Secured a year-long contract with a major insurance provider and a contract extension with the National Healthcare Organization valued at $660,000.

 3. Forward Guidance and Outlook

-• Revenue Guidance: Previously issued revenue growth guidance has been withdrawn due to uncertainties in federal funding impacting state and local government contracts.
+- Revenue Guidance: Previously issued guidance for revenue growth and profitability has been withdrawn due to uncertainties in federal funding impacting government contracts.

 4. Bad News, Challenges, or Points of Concern

-• Federal Funding Impact: Changes at the federal level have led to delays and potential cuts in contracts, affecting revenue visibility and cash flow.
+- Federal Funding Impact: Changes in federal spending are causing delays and cancellations in contracts, which may affect revenue and cash flow.

-• Healthcare Workforce Revenue Decline: Revenue from the Healthcare Workforce unit fell to $655,000 from $1.4 million year-over-year, indicating a need to phase out lower-margin contracts.
+- Healthcare Workforce Revenue Decline: Revenue from the Healthcare Workforce unit dropped significantly to $655,000 from $1.4 million year-over-year.

 5. Notable Q&A Insights

-• OTC Market Transition: CFO Priya Prasad assured stakeholders of continued transparency and timely communication post-transition to OTC markets.
+- OTC Market Transition: CFO Priya Prasad assured continued transparency and timely updates post-transition to OTC markets.